 Take magical pictures

-You may know the importance of good-quality listing photos that help showcase the details of your home.
+You may know the importance of clear listing photos that help showcase the details of your home.
 Take it a step further with beautiful shots.

 If the sun streams through the skylights in the morning, get a photo of that.
-If that bathtub is the perfect place for candles and relaxation, make sure that it comes through in a staged photo.
+If that bathtub is the perfect place for candles and relaxation, make sure that comes through in a staged photo.
+If the backyard is beautiful when the solar lights come on at night, capture that.

 Create curb appeal

-Many people make the decision on whether to buy a home or not based on their first impression.
+Many people decide whether to buy a home based on their first impression.
 That means your curb appeal has to be on target.

-Clear walkways, trim back bushes and trees, and be sure there are no mildew spots on the siding.
-You also want to make sure the flowerbeds are clean, so they look easy to care for and the grass is properly mowed and green.
+Clear the walkways, trim back bushes and trees, and be sure there are no mildew spots on the siding.
+You also want to make sure the flowerbeds are clean, so they look easy to care for.
+And keep the grass properly mowed and green.

 Add a few flowers, and don’t forget to dress up the area around the door to make it feel welcoming.